jeremyhsimons/CI_PP4_Devs_And_Roles/README.md

 * A news aggregation page that uses the mediastack API to scrape tech news and display it in a paginated list of news articles on the site.
 * Modifying the job application model, and wiring up another media hosting service, so that users can upload a pdf CV/resume, and recruiters can download it when reviewing applications.
 * Exploring LinkedIn API to auto display candidate profiles from their provided linkedin urls
-* Exploring DWP APIs to direct job-seeking users to apply for UK universal credit if they are eligible.
+* Exploring potential UK Department for Work and Pensions APIs to direct job-seeking users to apply for UK universal credit if they are eligible.

 ## Technologies Used